dibyendumajumdar/ravi/readthedocs/ravi-omr-instructions.rst

 The approach taken with the OMR JIT backend is somewhat different compared with the LLVM backend.

 * An intermediate C compiler is used; this is based on the `dmr_C <https://github.com/dibyendumajumdar/dmr_c>`_ project.
-Using a C intermediate layer Makefiles development of the JIT backend easier to evolve.
+Using a C intermediate layer makes development of the JIT backend easier to evolve.
 In comparison the LLVM backed was written by hand, using the LLVM api.
 * Users can view the intermediate C code for a Lua function by simply invoking ``ravi.dumpir(function)`` on any function::